awalgarg/dotfiles/README.md

 # dotfiles

-(ir)relevant stuff I us

-- Arch Linux
+I use these on Arch Linux, Void Linux, and some Ubuntu machines.
+Use at your own risk, of course.
+There is a branch for 768p screens but it is not maintained anymore.

+Includes configurations for:

 - i3wm
+- X11
+- zathura
+- bash
+- feh
-- fish shell
+- fish
-- fzf
+- mpv
 - ranger
+- git
+- vim
+- zsh
+- st
 - tmux
-- vim
-- Sublime Text 3
-- rofi
-- sakura
-- FontAwesome font
-- Inconsolata font
-- irssi
-- alsa
-- firefox-developer
-- google-chrome-unstable
-- tree
-- git
-- zathura
-- pathogen.vim
-- seoul256.vim
-- goyo.vim
-- limelight.vim

-# stuff

-wallpapers and lockscreen generated at <http://demon000.github.io/archwg/> with the following config:

-- Width: 1366
-- Height: 768
-- Background: #2d2d2d
-- Logo size: 128px
-- Logo color: #eee
-- Font size: 32px
-- Font family: Inconsolata
-- Text color: #eee
-- Text: `<br>{some text here}`

-icons for status bar in i3 are fontawesome glyphs

-scripts in `bin` are handwritten for ease. for example, copying selected text in vim is just `:w !ctrlc` and pasting from clipboard is `r !ctrlv` for X11 clipboard.

-# shortcuts
+Has some shell scripts in `bin/` expected to be in `$PATH`.

+Wallpaper was provided by someone in #voidlinux on freenode, edited a bit for personal usage.

 ## tmux

-all bindings listed below are global. they don't require the prefix.
+All bindings listed below are global. they don't require the prefix.

 - `alt-t` new terminal, horizontal split
 - `alt-shift-t` new terminal, vertical split